Eagle County eyes May start for Two10 at Castle Peak workforce housing project

 Given the three alternatives, the commissioners agreed that certificates of participation is the preferred Two10 financing option.

-“I am very comfortable with COPs and we are legally allowed to use them,” McQueeney said.
+“I am very comfortable with COPs and we are legally allowed to use them,” said McQueeney.
 “This would be the most fiscally responsible choice for us.”

 Franks noted the Two10 architects are meeting with the Eagle Ranch Design Review Board this week and the team hopes to have a building permit in hand by April.
 Franks added that one year after construction starts, the project should be ready for tenants.

-“I am a little concerned you are going to start getting phone calls (from prospective tenants) now,” McQueeney said.
+“I am a little concerned you are going to start getting phone calls (from prospective tenants) now,” said McQueeney.